 - Ask your customers: Conduct surveys or gather feedback from customers to learn about their experiences and how they interact with your business.

-- Review your data: Look at your sales, marketing, and customer service data to see where customers engage with your business.
-This could include website analytics, email opens, call center logs, etc.
+- Review your data: Look at your sales, marketing, and customer experience data to see where customers engage with your business.
+This could include data analytics like website analytics, email opens, call center logs, etc.

 - Observe in-person interactions: Watch how customers interact with your business in person, such as at a physical store or face-to-face meeting.